Young foals can commonly have crooked legs (either front, hind or both), otherwise known as Angular Limb Deviation or Deformity (ALD).

 - Excessive wearing of the inside (for valgus deviation) or outside (for varus deviation) of the hoof wall

-- Incomplete bone formation of the carpus (knee) or tarsus (hock) +/- bone collapse within these joints (only seen with an X-ray) (Figures 1a and 1b)
+- Incomplete bone formation of the carpus (knee) or tarsus (hock) +/- bone collapse within these joints (only seen with a radiographs) (Figures 1a and 1b)

 - Physical examination (including manipulation of the limbs) of the foal